-But Oxbridge educated friends of mine in the UK were furious at the European Union and mass immigration in the early 2000s – and that was before it shot up after 2004 and the accession of 8 poor countries from eastern Europe.
+But Oxbridge educated friends of mine in the UK were furious at the European Union and mass immigration in the early 2000s – and that was before the latter shot up after 2004 and the accession of 8 poor countries from eastern Europe.

 Later, American friends on both sides of the aisle who attended or taught at elite universities were similarly furious at US politics and believed the whole country was corrupt.

-It is a media myth that populism only resonates with the poorly educated and victims of globalization.
+It is a media myth that populism only resonates with the poorly educated and victims of globalisation.